bitcraze/crazyradio-rs/README.md

 ## Shared and async radio

-The feature `shared_radio` enables the `SharedCrazyradio` struct that can be used to share a radio dongle between threads or async tasks.
+The feature `shared_radio` enables the `SharedCrazyradio` struct that can be used to share a radio dongle between threads.

+The feature `async` enables async functions in the `SharedRadio` struct as well as to create the `Crazyradio` struct.

 ## Serde support